7 Techniques for Building Independence During Orton-Gillingham Lesson

 2. Writing the date

 Teach students how to write out the full date.
 This will help them learn the names of the months, not just the numbers.
 Again, this is a process that varies by age.
-For a younger student, having the date written on a sentence strip or small whiteboard for easy copying is helpful.
+For a younger student, having the date written on a sentence strip or a small whiteboard for easy copying is helpful.
 An older child may be able to copy the date from a predictable location.
 This has the advantage of helping students learn to spell challenging words and to also recognize them.

-3. Cursive Handwriting
+3. Cursive handwriting

 Model and show students how to read and write in cursive.
 Slowly increase the expectations for more written work in cursive.
 Start by asking them only to write their names in cursive.
 Teach them all the letters and the specific connections for their names.
 Eventually, they can complete their entire dictation work in cursive.

-4. Provide Reference Tools.
+4. Provide reference tools

-One key to building independence during the Orton-Gillingham lesson is to teach students how to use a reference tool and provide them with access to this tool.
-This may be a reference notebook or a flip chart.
-This is very valuable in teaching them to utilize their learning outside of tutoring.
 In the Spelling Concepts and Strategies Binder, my students fill in the TOC as shown below.
 As we add pages to it, they can fill it in with the page numbers.
 Whenever they need to cross-reference or double-check the meaning of a concept, they know exactly where to go.
 You may keep an Orton-Gillingham binder with sections for word lists and passages.
 An additional reference binder at their fingertips is also useful.
 This will free up space not only on your walls and other binder.

-5. Card Drills
+5. Card drills

 Providing access to the phonogram drill cards or morpheme cards allows students to check the keywords or meanings themselves.
 Initially, you may find that you are leaving the new phoneme card out during the entire lesson.
-As time goes on, you can encourage students to flip through the deck to find the card that will help them.
+As time passes, you can encourage students to flip through the deck to find the card that will help them.

 6. C.O.P.S.

-7. Teachable Moments
+7. Teachable moments

 Take advantage of teachable moments.
 Turn small cleaning tasks into learning opportunities.
 Putting magnetic letters back into the correct spaces in a case reinforces letter identification and alphabetical order.
 Categorizing or passing cards back to a teacher or tutor after a game based on a particular sound or strategy can further reinforce learning and promote independence.
 “Hand me all the word cards that say /ā/, and be sure to read them out loud.”